yaswanthDorababu/mathemaqtical_model/README.md

 *   Interactive tabs for switching between theorems and geometric shape properties.
 *   Clean, "glassmorphism" UI for better readability.

-### 4. Personal Portfolio (`portfolio.html`)
-A professional landing page for **Kommisetti Yaswanth Dorababu**, showcasing skills in Cybersecurity, AI, and Web Development, along with featured projects and certifications.

-### 5. Cinematic Surprise (`bujjiammabirthday2026.html`)
-A creative implementation of the project's tech stack, featuring a starfield simulation, cinematic text sequences, and interactive "story" cards for a personalized birthday experience.

 ## 🛠️ Technology Stack

 *   **Graphics:** Three.js (WebGL), Custom GLSL Shaders.